kp-bit/xblinds/README.md

 I realized that updating the firmware would be a hassle, if you'd already mounted the unit somewhere more or less accessible, so version 0.4 added OTA support, just navigate to http://IP-address/update to upload and update to newer versions of the firmware.

-### Next Version Tease
+### Toogle button

-Next version will add support for a tactile button to toggle open/close directly on the xBlinds unit.
-It will require printing a new lid for the unit and it's completely optional.
+Version 0.5 adds support for a tactile button to toggle open/close directly on the xBlinds unit.
+It will require printing a new lid (available on Thingiverse) for the unit and it's completely optional.

 ### Thingiverse